The H\"ormander condition for delayed stochastic differential equations: The Malliavin derivative

 \begin{proposition} $J$ satisfies the following SDE, for $T_h\leq t \leq s \leq T$

 where we take the convention that $J_{t,r}=0$ of $r<t$.
 Moreover, $\{J_{t,r}\}_{T_h \leq t\leq r \leq T}$ exists for all time and satisfies the following moment bounds:

-\end{proposition} We also give the following proposition allowing us to differentiate $J_{t,T}$ in $t$. \begin{proposition} For all $T_h<s<t<T$ we have the following relation, where the integral is understood as a rough integral with respect to $\Wc$. \end{proposition} \begin{proof} By direct computation we see that the SDE \eqref{eq:tangent_flow_sde} can be written on $T_h \leq s \leq t \leq T$ RDE as:
+\end{proposition} We also give the following proposition allowing us to differentiate $J_{t,T}$ in $t$. \begin{proposition} For all $T_h<s<t<T$ we have the following relation, where the integral is understood as a rough integral with respect to $\Wc$. \end{proposition} \begin{proof} By direct computation we see that the SDE \eqref{eq:tangent_flow_sde} can be written on $T_h \leq s \leq t \leq T$ as the rough differential equation (RDE):

 and because we are dealing with a linear RDE, $\left( J_{s,T} ; T_h \leq s \leq T \right)$ remains invertible and we have the splitting:

 Applying the chain rule for $dJ^{-1} = - J^{-1} dJ J^{-1}$, we have: